tardate/LittleArduinoProjects/FretBoard/README.md

 ### Parsing the Web Request

 I'm using [TextFinder](https://github.com/tardate/TextFinder) to parse the web response.
-Note that the GitHub repository version of TextFinder is an enhanced version of the original library available form the [Arduino Playground](http://playground.arduino.cc/Code/TextFinder).
+Note that the GitHub repository version of TextFinder is an enhanced version of the original library available from the [Arduino Playground](http://playground.arduino.cc/Code/TextFinder).

 Other libraries that could be used are [amcewen/HttpClient](https://github.com/amcewen/HttpClient) and [interactive-matter/HTTPClient](https://github.com/interactive-matter/HTTPClient).